 Gippsland Producers Turn to Multi‑Species Pastures to Strengthen Climate Resilience

 Gippsland farmers are increasingly searching for practical ways to build resilience as they face rising climate volatility, from prolonged dry spells to unpredictable storms and flooding.
-These pressures—combined with long‑standing challenges such as feed gaps, low soil productivity and tight margins—are driving producers to explore new approaches to pasture and land management.
+These pressures, combined with longstanding challenges such as feed gaps, low soil productivity and tight margins, are driving producers to explore new approaches to pasture and land management.

 One promising pathway was on full display at Bass Coast Landcare Network’s multi-species pastures field day on 12 February 2026.
-Held at the Almurta property of Janette and Andrew Allan, the event brought together local producers, agronomists and industry representatives, including Food & Fibre Gippsland’s Drought Hub South East Node representative, Rod Hayes.
+Held at the Almurta property of Janette and Andrew Allen, the event brought together local producers, agronomists and industry representatives, including Food & Fibre Gippsland’s Drought Hub South East Node representative, Rod Hayes.

 A Regenerative Vision for a Family Farm

-Janette and Andrew Allan opened the event by sharing their family’s long-term vision for transitioning their beef operation toward regenerative agriculture.
+Janette and Andrew opened the event by sharing their family’s long-term vision for transitioning their beef operation toward regenerative agriculture.
 Their goal is clear: build a healthier, more resilient farm that supports productive cattle, thriving soils and a stronger business for future generations.

 They explained how multi-species pastures are being introduced strategically to address seasonal feed shortages, improve soil structure, and increase moisture retention across their diverse landscape.
-These pastures also support greater biodiversity—one of the Allans’ core principles as they reshape their enterprise for a more variable climate.
+These pastures also support greater biodiversity—one of the Allens’ core principles as they reshape their enterprise for a more variable climate.

 “Our family has been farming here for generations, and we want to leave this land in better shape than we found it.
-This trial is giving us real insight into how we can close feed gaps, improve soil function and manage seasonal extremes more confidently.”
+This trial is giving us real insight into how we can close feed gaps, improve soil function and manage seasonal extremes more confidently.” —Janette & Andrew Allan

-Inside the Multi-Species Pasture Trial
+Inside the Multi-Species Pasture Project

-· Millet
+Millet

-· Brassicas (such as fodder rape and tillage radish)
+Brassicas (such as fodder rape and tillage radish)

-· Sunflowers
+Sunflowers

-· Buckwheat
+Buckwheat

 Learning from the Landscape